hyxabrod/flutter_fbi/example/README.md

 ## How It Works

-- Features use RxDart streams to process events and emit states.
+- Features use queue-based event processing with optional concurrent dispatch (`sync: false`)
+- Events are processed sequentially by default to ensure predictable state transitions
-- Binders transform feature states into UI-friendly states and handle side effects.
+- Binders transform feature states into UI-friendly states and handle side effects
-- Bound widgets automatically connect to binders and handle their lifecycle.
+- Bound widgets automatically connect to binders and handle their lifecycle
+- Side effects are handled separately from state for clean separation of concerns

 ## License